How to Enable or Disable Audio and Video Input with Sandbox in Windows 11

 How to turn on or off audio and video input between host and Sandbox in Windows 11

 As described above, by default, audio (ex: microphone) and video (ex: camera) input from the host to the Windows Sandbox are not permitted.
-If you need to use a microphone or camera within the sandboxed environment, you will need to allow audio and video input.
+If you need to use a microphone or camera within the sandboxed environment, you must allow audio and video input.

 Below is how to enable or disable these features in Windows 11.